Bradford County, Pennsylvania: Law and government

 Bradford County is a Republican Party stronghold in presidential elections.
 The only two instances Republican presidential candidates have failed to win the county from 1880 to the present were when Theodore Roosevelt won it in 1912 by splitting the Republican vote & in 1964 when Lyndon B. Johnson won statewide & nationally in a landslide.
 Johnson is also the only Democrat to ever manage over forty percent of the county's vote.
 Even so, he won Bradford County only narrowly, by just over one percent.

+Voter registration

+As of February 7, 2024, there are 37,159 registered voters in the county.
+There are 23,988 registered Republicans, 8,258 registered Democrats, 3,264 voters registered non-affiliated voters, and 1,649 voters registered to other parties.